Palliative Care in Los Angeles

 • Protect them from potential harm or exploitation, and educate them about the risks or signs of scams or fraud.

-Another sign of Alzheimer’s disease and other dementia is withdrawal from work or social activities.
-This can affect the mood and the interest in hobbies or activities, such as:
+Another sign of Alzheimer’s disease symptoms is withdrawal from work or social activities.
+That can affect the mood and the interest in hobbies or activities, such as:

 • Losing interest or motivation in work or leisure, such as not enjoying or performing well at their job or quitting or retiring early.